facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

 ## The Block Object

-The block object allows us to define the name of a block, what arguments and options it accepts, and how we generally handle the content.
+The block object allows us to define the name of a block, whether an argument and/or options are allowed, and how we generally handle the content.

 ## Global Options